joseildofilho/joseildofilho/README.md

 * 🪄 I'm still Learning new tricks to Vim
 * 🧭 I'm starting my life as a traveller
-* 🖍 I'm learning to draw
+* 🖍 I'm learning 3d printing
-* 🏗 2021 Goals: Find time to colaborate with 1 open source projects
+* 🏗 2022 Goals: Find time to colaborate with 1 open source projects

 ## Stats